-A. Home Market Viability as Comparison Market
+Home Market Viability as Comparison Market Α.

-To determine whether there was a sufficient volume of sales of pipe and tube in the home market to serve as a viable basis for calculating NV (i.e., the aggregate volume of home market sales of the foreign like product is equal to or greater than five percent of the aggregate volume of U.S. sales), we compared the volume of each respondent's home market sales of the foreign like product to each respondent's volume of U.S. sales of the subject merchandise in accordance with section 773(a)(1)(B) of the Act and 19 CFR 351.404(b).
-Pursuant to section 773(a)(1)(B) of the Act, because each respondent's aggregate volume of home market sales of the foreign like product was greater than five percent of each respondent's aggregate volume of U.S. sales of the subject merchandise, we determined that the home market was viable for comparison purposes for both Borusan and Toscelik.
-Consequently, pursuant to section 773(a)(1)(B)(i) of the Act and 19 CFR 351.404(c)(1)(i), we based Borusan's and Toscelik's NV on their home market sales.
+To determine whether there was a sufficient volume of sales of pipe and tube in the home market to serve as a viable basis for calculating NV (i.e., the aggregate volume of home market sales of the foreign like product is equal to or greater than five percent of the aggregate volume of U.S. sales), we compared the volume of Borusan's home market sales of the foreign like product to Borusan's volume of U.S. sales of the subject merchandise in accordance with section 773(a)(1)(B) of the Act and 19 CFR 351.404(b).
+Pursuant to section 773(a)(1)(B) of the Act, because Borusan's aggregate volume of home market sales of the foreign like product was greater than five percent of Borusan's aggregate volume of U.S. sales of the subject merchandise, we determined that Borusan's home market was viable for comparison purposes.
+Consequently, pursuant to section 773(a)(1)(B)(i) of the Act and 19 CFR 351.404(c)(1)(i), we based Borusan's NV on its home market sales.

-B. Level of Trade
+В. Level of Trade

 Section 773(a)(1)(B)(i) of the Act states that, to the extent practicable, Commerce will calculate NV based on sales at the same level of trade (LOT) as the U.S. Sales.
 Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).
 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.
-In order to determine whether the comparison
+In order to determine whether the comparison market sales are at different stages in the marketing process than the U.S. sales, we examine the distribution system in each market (i.e., the chain of distribution), including selling functions, class of customer (customer category), and the level of selling expenses for each type of sale.